ahmadawais/awesome-random-stuff/readme.md

+### October 22, 2020
+- [Svg Wave - A free beautiul & SVG wave Generator.](https://svgwave.in/) - SVG Wave is a minimal svg wave generator with lot of customization.
+It lets you abiltiy to generate and export pngs and svgs of beautiful waves.
+SVG wave also lets you layer multiple waves.
+Create SVGs for your website designs.
 ### October 18, 2020
 - [Shapefest™ - A massive library of free 3D shapes](https://www.shapefest.com/) - A massive free library of beautifully rendered 3D shapes.
 160,000+ high resolution PNG images in one cohesive library.
 ### October 10, 2020